DevExpress/devextreme-demos/JSDemos/Demos/TreeList/Resizing/description.md

-The TreeList sets equal widths for all columns, but you can change the widths as described below:
+The TreeList sets the same width for all columns, but you can change column widths as described below:

 ### Specify Custom Column Widths
 You can set custom widths for all or individual columns.
 Individual settings override common settings.
 Use the following properties to specify the widths: